nweiyue/tp/docs/UserGuide.md

 Delete INDEX? (yes/no)
 ```

-:instruction_source: After receiving the confirmation prompt, enter `yes` to confirm the removal of student at the specified `INDEX`, or reject the command by entering `no`.
+:information_source: After receiving the confirmation prompt, enter `yes` to confirm the removal of student at the specified `INDEX`, or reject the command by entering `no`.

 **Format:**
 ```